 Use of Vendor and Contractor Sustainability Considerations in Procurements

 In Section 13 of Executive Order 13514, GSA was asked to consider the feasibility of working with vendors to track and reduce greenhouse gas (GHG) emissions.
-In 2011,GSA began an internal pilot, working with procurement teams to include vendor completion of greenhouse gas (GHG) emissions inventories, as a consideration in procurements.
+In 2011,GSA began an internal pilot, working with procurement teams to include vendor completion in greenhouse gas (GHG) emissions inventories, as a consideration in procurements.
 This pilot has continued and now includes the consideration of additional vendor and contractor sustainable management practices.

 Industry partners have highlighted that engaging in sustainable management practices results in increased operational efficiencies, cost savings and risk reductions.
 Assuring that the American taxpayer benefits from these increased efficiencies and savings is a goal of the pilot, making vendor sustainable management practices an important component of best-value solutions provided to the federal government.